kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 ### Storage Adapters

-A storage adapter represents some kind of backend that will be used to store the data in a repo.
+A storage adapter represents some kind of backend that stores the data in a repo.
 Storage adapters can be implemented for any key/value store that allows you to query a range of keys with a given prefix.
 There is no concurrency control required (that's implemented in `automerge-repo`) so you can safely have multiple repos pointing at the same storage.
-You could implement an adapter on top of Redis, for example.
+For example, you could implement an adapter on top of Redis.

-There are already storage adapters for IndexedDB and the file system (on Node).
+The `automerge-repo` library provides storage adapters for IndexedDB and the file system (on Node).

 ### Network Adapters

 A network adapter represents a way of connecting to other peers.
-Network adapters raise events when a new peer is discovered or when a message is recieved, and they implement a `send` method for transmitting messages to another peer. `automerge-repo` assumes a reliable, in-order transport for each peer; as long as you can provide this (e.g. using a TCP connection), you can implement an adapter.
+Network adapters raise events when a new peer is discovered or when a message is recieved, and implement a `send` method for transmitting messages to another peer. `automerge-repo` assumes a reliable, in-order transport for each peer; as long as you can provide this (e.g. using a TCP connection), you can implement an adapter.
 You could implement an adapter for [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy), for example.

-There are already network adapters for WebSocket, MessageChannel, and BroadcastChannel.
+The `automerge-repo` library provides network adapters for WebSocket, MessageChannel, and BroadcastChannel.

 ### Other languages/platforms

 This release of `automerge-repo` is just for javascript.
 Automerge is a multi-language library though and there are efforts under way to implement `automerge-repo` on other platforms.
 The most mature of these is [`automerge-repo-rs`](https://github.com/automerge/automerge-repo-rs).
-Contributions are very welcome, please reach out if you're starting to develop `automerge-repo` for a new platform.
+We welcome contributions and please reach out if you're starting to develop `automerge-repo` for a new platform.

 ## Beta Quality